Wolm logo 2022 vert white

 Weekly Prayer

-Beginning Sunday, April 27th
+Beginning Sunday, June 8th

-through Jesus Christ our Lord, who lives and reigns with you
+earth; through Jesus Christ our Lord, who lives and reigns

-and the Holy Spirit, one God, for ever and ever.
-Amen.
+with you, in the unity of the Holy Spirit, one God, for ever

 Daily Scripture Readings

-Beginning Sunday, April 27th
+Beginning Sunday, June 8th

 The daily readings expand the range of biblical reading in worship and personal devotion by providing daily citations for the fulthl three-year cycle of the Revised Common Lectionary.
 These readings complement the Sunday and festival readings: Thursday through Saturday readings help prepare the reader for the Sunday ahead; Monday through Wednesday readings help the reader reflect on and digest what they heard in worship readings the previous Sunday.